A Step Towards Breaking Stigma

 IRDAI’s directive comes after the Mental Healthcare Act, 2017, came into force on May 29th 2018.
 The Mental Healthcare Act, under its ‘Rights to equality and non-discrimination’, Sec.
 21 (4) specifies that “Every insurer shall make provision for medical insurance for treatment of mental illness on the same basis as is available for treatment of physical illness.”

-This policy is aimed at treating mental health concerns on par with physical illnesses, thereby ‘normalising’ the diagnosis and treatment of mental illness and providing awareness on mental health.
-The insurance coverage would also enable access to qualified mental health professionals and increase accountability.
+This mental health insurance is aimed at treating mental health concerns on par with physical illnesses, thereby ‘normalising’ the diagnosis and treatment of mental illness and providing awareness on mental health.
+The mental health insurance coverage would also enable access to qualified mental health professionals and increase accountability.

 While approximately 57 million Indians suffer from depression as of 2017, India spends only 0.06% of its health budget on mental healthcare.
 The health insurance sector has seen a double figure growth in the last two years.
 The implementation of the insurance policy marks a step towards recognising the need for mental health care by providing coverage for treatment and care for People with Mental Illnesses (PWMIs).